World to gain from gas glut if regulation right

 The IEA said the rules needed to ensure unconventional gas production is both environmentally and socially acceptable would raise production costs.

-"I hope that the industry will recognize that it will be tested against the worst practices in the sector," Birol said.
+"I hope that the industry will recognise that it will be tested against the worst practices in the sector," Birol said.

 The report said such measures "could increase the overall financial cost of developing a typical shale gas well by an estimated 7 percent."